 A U.S. citizen may request that his or her foreign citizen spouse/fiancé, child, parent, brother, or sister be allowed to enter the United States for permanent residence.
 A permanent resident may request that his or her foreign citizen spouse or child be allowed to enter the United States for permanent residence.

-- Adjustment of Status.
+2. Adjustment of Status.
 If you are already in the United States, you may be eligible for adjustment of status to become a permanent resident.
 Generally, you must be present in the United States after inspection and admission or parole by immigration officials.
-You will need your U.S. citizen or permanent resident relative to file a petition for you, and you will file the adjustment of status application at the same time.
+You will need your U.S. citizen or permanent resident relative to file a petition for you.
+If your relative is a U.S. citizen, the petition and adjustment of status application can be filed together at the same time.
 You may be required to appear for an interview with your relative.
 Once the applications are approved, you will be a permanent resident.

 The Law Office of Pardeep S. Grewal has helped hundreds of clients obtain lawful permanent residence through successful visa and adjustment of status applications.
-Many of these clients have gone on to become U.S. citizens.
+Many of these clients have later become U.S. citizens.

-If you are married for less than 2 years before obtaining a green card, you will be granted conditional permanent resident status.
-In order to become a full permanent resident, you must apply to have the conditional status removed.
+If you are married for less than 2 years before obtaining a green card, you will be granted “conditional” permanent resident status.
+In order to become a permanent resident without conditions, you must apply to have the conditional status removed.

 Applicants are often required to attend an interview prior to being granted full permanent resident status.
 We can help you prepare the application, and we can attend the interview with you.